neuefische/wd-flipped-classroom-curriculum/sessions/shell-basics/shell-basics.md

 This has the following reasons / advantages:

-- Many tools don't have GUI (_graphical user interfaces_) and can only be used as a CLI.
+- Many tools don't have a GUI and can only be used as a CLI.
 - You can write scripts (which consist of a number of commands) to automize processes and repetitive tasks and ensure they are being run exactly the same way every time they are executed.

-On macOS we are using zsh (_z shell_) as the command interpreter.
-(Before 2019 (v10.15) macOS' shell was called _bash_.
-Most bash commands will work with zsh as well.
-Keep that in mind when googling.)
+On macOS we are using zsh (_z shell_) as the command interpreter.[^1]

 By default it is run within the Terminal app.
 For this course we'll use iTerm and Visual Studio Code as alternative terminal emulators.